Manning, North Dakota: Name

 Manning was named after the pioneer rancher Dan Manning (1845–1914), who promoted the area.
 It was originally suggested that the community be named Owensville after William P. Owens (1870–1913) because administrative work was carried out at his home, but Owens declined to have the community named after him.

 Climate

 This climatic region is typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 According to the Köppen Climate Classification system, Manning has a humid continental climate, abbreviated "Dfb" on climate maps.

-Notable People
+Notable person

 Mel Ruder, Pulitzer Prize winning journalist was born in Manning.

 Education

 It is zoned to the Killdeer School District.